Northeastern Spain and Southern France Mediterranean forests

 The Northeastern Spain and Southern France Mediterranean forests is a Mediterranean forests, woodlands, and scrub ecoregion in southwestern Europe.
-It occupies the Mediterranean coastal region of northeastern Spain, Southern France, the Balearic Islands and a small portion of Italy.
+It occupies the Mediterranean coastal region of northeastern Spain, Southern France, the Balearic Islands and a small part of Italy.

 Geography

-The ecoregion extends along the Mediterranean coastal region of northeastern Spain, including the coastal Valencian and Catalonian regions and the Balearic Islands, the coastal Languedoc and Provence regions of southeastern France and portion of Ligurian Alps in Italy.
+The ecoregion extends along the Mediterranean coastal region of northeastern Spain, including the coastal Valencian and Catalonian regions and the Balearic Islands, the coastal Languedoc and Provence regions of southeastern France and parts of Ligurian Alps in Italy.
 It includes coastal plains, hills, and mountains.

 Climate

 The ecoregion has a Mediterranean climate.
 The ecoregion has hot and dry summers, and mild temperate and rainy winters.
 Average annual temperature ranges from 10 to 17º C. The coldest winter temperatures average 5 to 10º C. Average annual rainfall varies from 350 to 800 mm.
 Interior Spain to the west has a more continental Mediterranean climate with colder winters.
 Central France to the north has a more humid, temperate, and continental climate, with rainier summers and colder winters.